leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 * On-demand grocery delivery
 * Grocery in-store pickup

 That’s because grocery delivery software is an end-to-end solution.

 Instead of focusing on one area of operations, it enables you to take a holistic approach.

-You can manage the entire life-cycle of each delivery.
+You can **manage the entire life-cycle of each delivery**.
 (From the moment you receive an order to when a driver drops it off to the customer)

-At the same time, you can monitor every aspect of last-mile delivery.
+At the same time, you can **monitor every aspect of last-mile delivery**.
 (From how you source supplies to how much inventory you have to where your drivers are in the field)

-Which means you can communicate internally and externally, such as customers and suppliers, as well as different teams inside your organization.
+Which means **you can communicate internally and externally**, such as customers and suppliers, as well as different teams inside your organization.

 And that’s the main reason why grocery delivery software supports any offer you provide to customers.